What is adverse media monitoring?

 Why do organizations monitor for adverse media?

-Companies frequently search for negative information about the people and organizations they (plan to) work with, such as clients, merchants, and vendors.
+Companies frequently search for negative information about the people and organizations they work with, such as clients, merchants, and vendors.
 Typical areas where risk managers often look to identify potential risks are cyber security, environmental, social, and governance (ESG), financial, AML-CTF, and regulatory compliance.

 What are adverse media examples?